-We strongly advise all first-year students to consult the 2020-21 Student Handbook which containts all the details pertaining to the EASTBIO Training Programme, per student cohort.
+We strongly advise all first-year students to consult the 2021/22 Student Handbook which contains full details pertaining to the EASTBIO Training Programme, per student cohort.

-First-year students should fill in the EASTBIO Sign-up form with their choice of core, masterclasses and optional training by the end of October 2020 via an online link circulated to students at the Induction Day.
+First-year students should fill in the EASTBIO Sign-up form with their choice of core, masterclasses and optional training by the end of October 2021 via an online link circulated to students during the online Induction events (11-12 October 2021).
 You should update the form frequently throughout your first year, with both mandatory and optional training you plan to take.
-We will remind you to re-submit the form again in September 2021 with the training you would like to take in your second year of PhD study, both mandatory and optional.

-You should aim to complete training that will amount to a 120 points by the end of your first year and a total of 200 points by the end of your second year (September 2022).
+You should aim to complete training that will amount to a minimum of 120 points by the end of your first year and a total of 200 points by the end of your second year (September 2023).
 Part-time students and students with deferred start dates or other arrangements should discuss their training plans with their supervisors and confirm these plans with the local academic representative.
-The final plan should then be communicated to the EASTBIO Administrator.
+The final plan should then be communicated to the EASTBIO Support Officer.

-Second- and third-year students are sent yearly information and regular reminders about their training requirements by the EASTBIO Administrator.
+Second- and third-year students are sent yearly information and regular reminders about their training requirements by the EASTBIO Support Officer.

-A copy of the updated Handbook is circulated to all new students and supervisors at the Induction Day.
+A copy of the updated Student Handbook is circulated to all new students and supervisors before the Induction Day.